jake-jake-jake/steganocats/README.md

 ### mode

-In order to conceal bytes, the `mode` attribute must be set to `L` (greyscale) or `RGBA` (four-channel JPG).
+In order to conceal bytes, the `mode` attribute must be set to `L` (greyscale) or `RGBA` (four-channel PNG).
 If you're interested in why this is or how the bytes are ensconced, I have detailed the process in the code.

 ### flag
 The `flag` attribute is the byte `MemeWriter` uses to mark the first pixel of a row it is encoding hidden bytes into.
 It defaults to `\n`.
 If you want to modify the flag byte (or the process of flag generation and searching entirely), the private methods `_make_flag_bytes` and `_find_flag` will be of interest to you.